smartcommunitylab/game-engine.challenge-gen-gui/README.md

 ## How to use

+Launch using:

+* directly from your IDE ChallengeGeneratorGui.java
-Launch using ChallengeGeneratorGui.java or unzip assembly target/challengeGenerator-gui.zip and launch challengeGenerator.jar using java -jar challengeGenerator.jar or double clickin on it
+* unzip assembly target/challengeGenerator-gui.zip and launch challengeGenerator.jar using java -jar challengeGenerator.jar or double clickin on it

 # Thanks to